<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Plan #1: Suze Orman's Avalanche Plan (aka, “Interest Payment Minimizer Plan”)

-With this strategy, you pay minimums on every debt owed, then throw any extra money you have towards the debt with the highest interest rate.
-You get rid of that debt, then take all the extra money you’ve been sending in to it + the minimum payment you were paying on it, and roll it into the payment of the next highest-interest debt (thus creating an avalanche of money as you travel down your debt payoff list).
+With this strategy, you pay minimums on every debt owed, then throw any extra money you have toward the debt with the highest interest rate.
+You get rid of that debt, then take all the extra money you've been sending into it + the minimum payment you were paying on it, and roll it into the payment of the next highest-interest debt (thus creating an avalanche of money as you travel down your debt payoff list).

 By doing this, you will get rid of your most expensive debt first, giving less of your hard-earned money to creditors in the form of interest.